A Brief History of Warson Woods

 The Bennett Hills section of Warson Woods was built in the early 1950’s and Warson Woods Drive was extended from Andrew Drive to join Renderer Drive.
 This property was part of the McMannus Estate, which had a race track for horses, lakes and a forest.

 There was a spring-fed lake surrounded by blackberry bushes and other wild shrubs.
 In the middle of the lake there was a small island covered with violets (in season).
-In this area now, the City has Royal Oaks Park with playground equipment and four tennis courts.
+In this area now, the city has Royal Oaks Park with playground equipment, two tennis courts, a basketball court, pavilion and swimming pool.
 This area was purchased from Joseph H. White and Wymetta Drive was vacated.
 Title was conveyed so that it will forever be a park.

 The census figures showed that the Village was growing and something was needed to enable the Village to continue to exist.
 An election was held on August 7, 1957, asking the citizens to approve the Village becoming a 4th class city.
 The voters approved the proposal, allowing more taxes to be generated and the residents to have more control over their government.